joedrago/node-crackers/TUTORIAL.md

 * `server.crackers` - The server manifest (unused unless you enable 'progress' support)
 * `updates.crackers` - Another manifest file, downloaded and used by the Updates UI

 _But ... how do I see my gallery?_ In its basic form, Crackers only requires a static web server to work.
 Unfortunately, simply double clicking on `index.html` isn't going to work, as modern browsers won't let you read files next to the index when served directly from the disk.
-If you already have a favorite way to serve up a static directory, fire it up, point it at `comics`, and move onto the next section.
+If you already have a favorite way to serve up a static directory, fire it up, point it at `MyFirstReader`, and move onto the next section.

 Still here?
 Alright, since you already have node.js installed, let's use another really simple tool via `npm` to pull this off.
 Try these commands (Linux and OSX users should prefix all `npm install -g ____` commands with `sudo`):

     npm install -g http-server
-    http-server comics
+    http-server MyFirstReader

 It should say something like:

-    $ http-server comics
+    $ http-server MyFirstReader
-    Starting up http-server, serving comics
+    Starting up http-server, serving MyFirstReader
     Available on:
       http://127.0.0.1:8080
     Hit CTRL-C to stop the server